droksty/algorithms4e-sedgewick-wayne-study/README.md

-# algorithms4e-sedgewick-wayne-study
+# Algorithms 4th Edition 1st Printing
-ADTs and solutions developed for some exercises of Algorithms 4th ed. by Sedgewick &amp; Wayne
+ADTs and solutions developed during a very slow study of Algorithms book Robert Sedgewick &amp; Keyvin Wayne.
+I view this book as an opportunity to practice core OOP and Java while studying algorithms.
+This repo requires no additional dependencies or libraries, though I may need to add the ones provided by the authors in the future.
+For the moment, I try to keep everything as basic Java as possible.